The American school prayer tradition is gone.

 One Spindrift member humorously said about objectiing to school prayer, "Maybe it's the separation of Church and Mental States."
 Another person said, "'Pray without ceasing' has become 'cease praying.'"
 (1st.
 Thessalonians 5:17, King James Version.)

 Parents who bless a child and pray for a child are believed to prosper that child.
-Would Spindrift consider testing school prayer for the effects of spirituality on children?
+Would Spindrift consider testing school prayer for some effects of spirituality on children?

 (Answered by Bruce Klingbeil, in essence.)
 "Testing prayer to be considered as part of the social fabric, yes.
 I think there is something beneficial about prayer and spirituality being taught in the schools.
 A researcher could reasonably ask, 'Is there a qualitative lack in children without school prayer?'"